 To apply for MAF assistance, you can approach a Medical Social Worker (MSW) at the public acute hospital, SOC or polyclinic where you are receiving treatment.

 New medications are added and existing ones reviewed annually.
 When medications are identified for subsidy review, their evidence is collated and evaluated by the Agency for Care Effectiveness.
-For the extra geeky, they publish their guidance online at this link.

 Buying medication from retail pharmacies